-Operating income for the majap business in North America hit $81.1 million in the fourth quarter, almost double the $41.2 million reported in the same period a year earlier.
+Operating income for the majap business in North America hit $81.1 million in the fourth quarter, about double the $41.2 million reported in the same period a year earlier.

 Total sales of majaps, called indoor products by Electrolux, rose to $3.7 billion in the fourth quarter, up from $3.1 billion in the same three months the previous year.
 Operating margin was 6.4 percent, compared with 4.2 percent the previous year.

 Electrolux currently is restructuring its majap unit, with the goal of moving half its production from high-cost to low-cost countries by the end of 2008, said the company.
 The majap maker is facing fierce competition and rising raw materials costs, which has forced worker lay offs and the move of manufacturing to Asia and eastern Europe where labor costs are lower.

 Noting that it expects demand for majaps to show some growth in North America in 2006, Electrolux reported a 7.4 percent rise in consolidated sales for 2005, reaching $16.5 billion, from a year-earlier $15.4 billion.

 Consolidated net income for 2005 dropped to $224.8 million, from $415.5 million, due mainly to a $53.4 million restructuring charge for divestment of an Indian operation.
 Operating margin for the 12 months decreased to 5.4 percent, from a year-on-year 5.6 percent.